To Have and Have Not (film): Analysis

 Screenwriter and film critic Paul Schrader classified the film as noir, made during the first or "wartime" period of film noir.
-Some other scholars categorize the film as noir, while some don't believe Howard Hawks ever made a true "noir".
+Some other scholars categorize the film as noir, while some argue Howard Hawks never made a true "noir".
 The names of the characters in To Have and Have Not are directly related to the quality of the characters.
 Characters that are meant to elicit sympathy from the viewer are known by their nicknames: Steve, Slim, Eddie, Frenchy, and Cricket.
 In this way, Hawks creates the illusion of a character by devoiding it of past and present social roles that may be associated with a surname.
 Villains or corrupted characters are called by their surnames such as Johnson.

 Anti-fascism

 According to English film critic Robin Wood, To Have and Have Not presents "one of the most basic anti-fascist statements the cinema has given us."
 The film portrays anti-fascist themes common to the time period through its emphasis on individual liberty expressed through Bogart's character and through its representation of people progressing and working together well.
 When he decides to join the resistance cause, Morgan reasons, "maybe because I like you and maybe because I don't like them."
-The power of this anti-fascist statement comes because it's instinctive rather than coming from an expected ideology.
+Some critics saw this anti-fascist statement as more powerful because it comes from instinct rather than an expected ideology.
 More generally, Hawks expresses a protest of authoritarianism and infringement of individual rights.
-Hawks, however, claimed he wasn't interested in politics and the focus of the movie was on the relationship between Bogart and Bacall.
+Hawks, however, claimed he was uninterested in politics and the focus of the movie was on the relationship between Bogart and Bacall.
 Regardless, the anti-fascist themes come through in the relationship between Bogart and Bacall.
 They represent the individual standing up to those who abuse their power.
 According to Ian Brookes, during the scene where Bacall sings "Am I Blue?" with Hoagy Carmichael, her low-voice establishes herself as "one of the boys" and thus a "soldier" in the anti-fascist cause.
 Moreover, during this scene, the patrons at the bar represent different races and are racially integrated throughout the space, challenging the ideas of segregation and race during the time period.
 The next song, Hong Kong Blues is reminiscent of Django Reinhardt's pre-war version.
 This represents French resistance spirit as swing music became a symbol of resistance in France, because it was the only available example of American culture in France at the time.